rabidmonkeyman/RaspberryPiBluetooth/README.md

 # RaspberryPiBluetooth
 This is a repository I use to document all my learning with Bluetooth capabilities and commands of a raspberrypi.

+Using a Raspberry Pi 3 Model B v1.2
+- BCM43438 wireless LAN and Bluetooth Low Energy (BLE) on board

 ## Commands
  ```